 Paying someone to manage the local raccoon population is another idea to consider.
 Some areas will have local trappers who will be willing to trap and get rid of raccoons for a cost.

-This is a good option for those who don’t have a lot of time to deal with issues like this themselves.
+This is a good option for those who don’t have much of time to deal with the issue themselves.
 You might be a busy professional who spends a lot of time at work, and this might appeal to you due to it being a simple solution.

 The only real downside is that this might be a fairly expensive thing to have to do.
 If you’re worried about how much money you’re spending, looking into something else is recommended.